Romance Languages and Literatures

 Students also benefit from linguistic and cultural immersion opportunities through our many summer, semester, and year-long study abroad programs.
 These programs offer unique possibilities to combine foreign language training with other interests, including participating in business internships in Paris; pursuing fieldwork in Cameroon; or studying art history in Italy, literature in Madrid, or Andean culture in Ecuador.
 These experiences lead to a variety of career paths, including international law, international business, medicine, journalism, and graduate studies in political science, international relations, history, anthropology, art history, comparative literature, French, and film studies.
 To prepare our students to take full advantage of such opportunities, our faculty provides an innovative range of courses that combine the study of literature with contemporaneous developments in philosophy, science, music, art, and theory.

-For undergraduates interested in cross-language study, we offer two programs.
-Students may elect to major in Romance languages and literatures.
-This major requires advanced course work in French, Italian, and Spanish, with one of the three languages as the focus of primary emphasis.
-Alternatively, students may minor in applied linguistics, studying the theoretical, empirical, and practical foundations of teaching and learning languages.
-This minor is available to all majors on campus, but it is particularly suited to language majors.
+For undergraduates interested in cross-language study, students may elect to major in Romance Languages and Literatures.
+This major requires advanced coursework in French, Italian, and Spanish, with one of the three languages as the focus of primary emphasis.

 Contact Info